vietduc030496/github-demo/README.md

 ## Introduction

-This is example is to show different parts of the Git repository and various commands using a web project.
+This is example is to show different parts of the Git repository and various commands using a web project, this is example for rabasing in branch myfeature

 ## Purpose